teddy-zhng/cs152bots-group8/README.md

 # Usage:
 1. `cs152bots-group8/DiscordBot $ python3 bot.py`
 2. For users: DM `report` to the Group 8 mod bot:
 4. For moderators: DM `moderate` to the Group 8 mod bot.
-Moderators may `skip` if they
+Moderators may `skip` a report for personal reasons.
 5. Type `report display` or `report summary` into `*-mod channel` to see overview or reports

 # Overview: